 Every year most of us sit down and try and hash out some New Year’s Resolutions.
 Mine are usually the same goals year after year.
 Sound familiar?
 This year I’m changing for good, which is why I’ve put together this ultimate guide to become a new you this year.
 Are you going to join me?

 I’ve actually completely overhauled my life, career, and goals this year.
-It only took a pandemic for me to figure out that I wasn’t happy where my life was going!
+It definitely took awhile for me to figure out that I wasn’t happy where my life was going!

 Now that I’m on the verge of all that change, though, it’s time for me to change myself too.
 Here’s how you can make that happen too.